connexcs/docs/carrier.md

 1. Press the **"Edit Carrier"** button.
 2. Edit the details and press **"Save"** button.

-Following figure demonstrates the **Edit Carrier** button:
+See below:

 ![alt text][carrier-dashboard]

 ### Stats

 You can view your stats by clicking on the tab “Stats”.
-In the image given below, there are no calls placed that’s why the graph is showing a straight line.
+In the image given below, there are no calls being placed that’s why the graph is showing a straight line.

 ![alt text][carrier-stats]